 By charging recipients a small fee, Meals on Wheels was able to provide a better quality meals.
 It also removed the stigma of ‘charity’, despite the fact that the service relied heavily on unpaid volunteers.
 However, today the practice of having meals prepared by enthusiastic volunteers has been replaced by a much more regulated system with OH&S and food safety regulations governing the operation of the services.

 Generally meals are still delivered by volunteers in their own cars, often by a team of two people – a driver and a ‘jockey’.
-There are many thousands of volunteers and clients throughout Australia.
+There are many thousands of volunteers and clients throughout Australia and the service is particularly important in regional and rural areas.